Stolen Land: Quest for Qonasqamkuk

 Above Map shows the Traditional Ancestral Homeland Territory of the Passamaquoddy Tribe.
-The Passamaquoddy have lived in harmony with the mother earth and have occupied this watershed region for at least the past 600+ generations (12,000+ years).
+The Passamaquoddy People have lived in this region for at least the past 600+ generations (12,000+ years).
 In contrast, the European newcomer governments (USA and Canada) have only been in this region for a mere 20 generations.
 This new USA-Canada boundary line was imposed on the Passamaquoddy by the newcomer governments.
 Notice how the boundary line cuts right through the heart of our Ancestral Homeland.
 This new boundary was created about 200 years ago and has created serious problems for the Passamaquoddy people.
 The newcomers violate treaties with Passamaquoddy, they take our land, pollute the waters, deplete our food source, and make laws (in violation of treaties) that restrict our hunting, fishing, travel and trade within our homeland.
 Our way of life is endangered.

 “The Protection and sanctity of our land is closely linked to the Preservation of our Aboriginal Existence” Vera J. Francis